NodeOps-app/autogen/Docs/Sandbox/ai-agent-guide.md

 > A vanilla VS code instance will open.

-3. Click the final icon on the LHS menu bar, a kangaroo.
+3. Click the Kangaroo, the final icon on the LHS menu bar.

 > You are now ready to build out your app with the AI assistant.

 ## What next?

-- Learn how to [configure Git](./sandbox-support.md#configure-git) in this VS code instance to push code changes back to GitHub
+- Learn how to [configure Git](./sandbox-support.md#configure-git) in your VS code instance to push code changes back to GitHub